Lissy93/dashy/docs/multi-language-support.md

 ### Config File

 You can also set your language in the config file.
-Specify the ISO code of one of the supported languages, under `appConfig.lang`.
+Specify the ISO code of one of the supported languages, under `appConfig.language`.
 For example:

 ```yaml
 appConfig: